 And then, of course there are the Medici lions, a pair of marble sculptures.
 They once flanked the grand garden staircase at the Medici villa.
 Flamino Vacca carved one of the lions in the 16th Century, to make a match to the original, ancient lion carved in the 2nd Century.
-The lions were moved to this location in 1789:
+The lions have been in this location since 1789:

 There are additional statues in the piazza as well, but it would take much too long to go through all of them.
 You’ll just have to visit and see them for yourself!